 - If possible, do not change your clothes.
 If you already have, put your clothes in a clean paper bag, such as a grocery store bag, and bring them with you to the emergency room.

 You can get support.
-We have specially trained Medical Advocates who can meet you at the ER.
+We have specially trained medical advocates who can meet you at the emergency room.

-You can choose not to go to the ER and still get support by calling our hotline.
-No matter what decisions you make, know that you have done the best that you can.
+You can choose not to go to the emergency room and still get support by calling our hotline.

 Anytime after 5 days or 120 hours of an assault

 - It is best to visit your own primary health care provider or a health clinic for medical care.
-If you do not have a provider, or don't want to go to them about the sexual assault, call the Hotline and they will help you find appropriate medical care.
+If you do not have a provider, or don't want to go to them about the sexual assault, call the hotline at 800-841-8371 and they will help you find appropriate medical care.

 - Preventative treatments for pregnancy and sexually transmitted infections can still be effective.